 COMM 1317.
 News Photography II.
 (3-3-3)

 A continuation of photographic techniques used by photojournalists in newspaper, magazines, and trade publications.
 Digital cameras will be used in this course.
-Photo composition and light will be extensively studied.
 This course is designed for communication majors.
 Lab Fee: \$40.00.